OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 exit
 ```

 1. The SOF file is located in the work directory work_d5005/syn/syn_top/output_files/d5005.sof.
 If the target FPGA is on a different server, then transfer d5005.sof and STP files to the server with the target FPGA.
-Load the SOF using the Intel FPGA PAC D5005 built-in Intel FPGA Download Cable II.
+Load the SOF using the Intel® FPGA PAC D5005 built-in Intel FPGA Download Cable II.

 ```bash session
 sudo su